geewat/gdpcodez/content/posts/working-with-hugo.md

 ## My Reasons for Blogging

 In fact, I'd like to take a step back from that and explain why I even started this blog.
 Not long ago, I decided to start digging more into the world of modern web development.
 [You can read more on that here.](https://gdpcodez.co.uk/posts/my-journey-to-modern-web-development/) I worked through some lessons on CSS fairly quickly but outside of CSS Grid, there wasn't too much for me to take note of.
+CSS Grid is now something that I've started to utilise more and more in my day to day work.
+Long gone are the days of floating divs and using Javascript to handle equal column heights.

-After working through part 1 of a fundamentals course on JavaScript, I picked up enough nuggets of information that I felt would be worth writing down.
+After working through part 1 of a fundamentals course on JavaScript, I picked up enough nuggets of information that I felt it was worth taking notes for my own benefit.
 Initially, I dropped these into Notion with the intention of going back and writing up a summary for myself just as a way to recap the information.
 It was at that point that I figured it might actually be interesting to document this journey in a blog.

 I also feel strongly that being able to take things and explain them back in your own words is a great way to help yourself understand new things you are learning.
 So really, I could both document my journey and reinforce my learning of the material for that journey.

 ## Deciding Against WordPress